lightblueelephant/Challenge-12/README.md

 Step 2: Use the LogisticRegression classifier and the resampled data to fit the model and make predictions Step 3: Evaluate the model's performance

-File Navigation MC_credit_risk_resampling.ipynb (code explanation and notebook for building), lending_data.csv (existing lending data), Credit_Risk_Report (report recommending models with further summary and analysis)
+File Navigation MC_credit_risk_resampling.ipynb (code explanation and notebook for building), lending_data.csv (existing lending data), Credit_Risk_Analysis_Report (report recommending models with further summary and analysis)
 © 2022 GitHub, Inc.
 Footer navigation